 After graduation, finding a decent paying job can be challenging and is completely based on supply and demand.

 Do meteorologists require a degree or certification?

-But a Masters or Ph.D are options to enhance employment opportunities and salary.
+But a Masters’ or Ph.D. are options to enhance employment opportunities and salary.
 Meteorologists are often grouped with climatologists and atmospheric scientists.

 Experience goes a long way.
-It’s important to learn all the ins and outs in a meteorologist career.
+It’s important to learn all the ins and outs of a meteorologist career.
 Expanding your knowledge in this profession is what counts the most to get ahead of the curve.